 In general, our shoulder is a highly mobile structure that allows us to place the hand in nearly any position.
 Our shoulders also allow us to reach overhead and to the side, which is something that most primates can do, but quadrupeds cannot.
 Not all of this functionality comes from the shoulder joint itself as we’re about to see.

-When we say shoulder joint, remember we are talking about the coming together of two different bones, the scapula and the humerus.
+When we say shoulder joint, remember we are talking about two different bones coming together, the scapula and the humerus.
 The depression in the scapula called the glenoid fossa is the “socket” of the shoulder joint.
 The head of the humerus is the “ball” of the ball and socket joint.
 When you put these two together glenoid + O + humerus, you get the technical name of the shoulder joint, the glenohumeral joint.

-It’s important to note that at the end of the scapula there is a ledge that hangs over the head of the humerus.
+It’s important to note that at the end of the scapula, there is a ledge that hangs over the head of the humerus.
 This flat area is called the acromion process.
-I mention it here at the shoulder joint because the acromion process does have an impact on the movement at the shoulder joint.
+I mention it here at the shoulder joint because the acromion process impacts movement at the shoulder joint.

-All movements in anatomy are described as if they begin in anatomical position (AP) which is a person standing with palms facing forward.
+We describe all movements in anatomy as if they begin in anatomical position (AP).
+That position looks like a person standing with palms facing forward.
 All of the following movements are relative to AP.

 Movements of the shoulder joint (glenohumeral joint) include: